PierceRyan/pierceryan.github.io/_pages/cv.md

 Work experience
 ======

-* 2022-present: Lecturer in Applied Mathematics
+* 2022 - Present: Lecturer in Applied Mathematics
   * University College Cork
   * I currently have sole responsibility for the teaching, examination, and administration of four Applied Mathematics modules taken by undergraduate and postgraduate students.
 These include mechanics, tensor algebra, partial differential equations, and network science.